Residential Services

 Jennifer Maehr

-The Medical Director oversees the provision of medical services to youth in DJS facilities throughout the State of Maryland.
+The Medical Director oversees the provision of medical and dietary services to youth in DJS facilities throughout the State of Maryland.

 Nel Andrews